chromium/chromium/README.md

 guidance is that new top level directories are for product (e.g. Chrome, Android WebView, Ash).
 Even if these products have multiple executables, the code should be in subdirectories of the product.

+If you found a bug, please file it at https://crbug.com/new.